This post may contain affiliate links. Please read our disclosure policy.

 Measure your ingredients by weight

 You’ll find that the dough resembles moist crumbs and clumps, and you might be tempted to add more moisture.
 Make sure you’re measuring your ingredients (especially the gluten free flour) by weight, not volume, for precise results.
+If you add too much moisture, your cookies will spread out, instead of just up, creating distorted shapes.

-Use soft room temperature butter
+Use cool room temperature butter

 The term “room temperature” for butter, eggs, and other baking ingredients usually means about 68°F. Here, if the butter is below about 70°F, it may be difficult to work into the dry ingredients evenly.